ejboettcher/Talk-ProcessingLargeDatawithPandas/slides.md

 And in 1676 Ole Roemer (Rømer) armed with only paper, pencil, telescope and wind up watch (which was not even good enough to navigate a ship with) calculated the speed of LIGHT within 30% by looking at Jupiter's moon Io.
  ![telescope](./images/telescope.jpeg)![watch](./images/watch.jpg)![pen](./images/pen.jpeg)
  <br/>
-####Only equipment needed to measure speed of light
+#### Only equipment needed to measure speed of light
 <br/>

 -------
 ## Measuring the Speed of Light

 This required LOTS of observations over years and years by multiple people.

-Since Romer was not trying to calculate the speed of light at the time, but when Io would have an ellipse, he must have had to recalculate he calculations over and over again by hand to ensure there was not a mistake in the math or observations.
+Since Romer was not trying to calculate the speed of light at the time, but when Io would have an eclipse, he must have had to recalculate he calculations over and over again by hand to ensure there was not a mistake in the math or observations.

 -----------------------------------------------------------------------

 ## Brief (and Subset) of History of Large data cont..

-So we have it a bit easier, <br/>when we only having to deal with:
+So we have it a bit easier, <br/> we only having to deal with:

 * NaNs
 * Slow downloads

 <br/>
 ### But, you say,